Meet Our Team

 - Kevin Carmody, Director & Title IX Coordinator

-- Brandon DeHaan, Director of Public Safety and Chief of Police
+- Brandon DeHaan, Director of Public Safety & Chief of Police

 - Pat Smith, General Counsel